srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/topology.md

 1. Note, the vendor value needs to be provided exactly as defined in the Vendor enum field of the proto file.
 Without quotes.

 !!!note
-    Some KNE examples may utilize `type` parameter with a value of `NOKIA_SRL` or similar.
-This filed is going to be deprecated in favor of seperate fields: `vendor`/`model`/`os`/`version`.
+    Some KNE examples may utilize the `type` parameter with a value of `NOKIA_SRL` or similar.
+This field will be deprecated in favor of the separate fields: `vendor`/`model`/`os`/`version`.

-When working with Nokia SR Linux nodes, the vendor field must be set to `NOKIA`.
+The vendor field must be set to `NOKIA` when working with Nokia SR Linux nodes.

 ### Model